GonzalezG97/homework--wk12-employeeTracker/README.md

 ## Instructions

-To first start please do an npm install of all the dependencies.
+First please do an npm install of all the dependencies.

 To start the project you would type 'node app.js'.

 ## Questions